A SMARTER WAY TO RECOVERY

 As we develop a one-on-one relationship with you we work to understand your particular body and its strengths and quirks, your level of fitness, and what you want to achieve going forward.
 Then we create a strategy for recovery that integrates multiple specialties with a particular emphasis on manual techniques.

-By integrating different philosophies, techniques, and disciplines into your recovery strategy, we see the connections between muscle groups and movements, and the causes of imbalances and their effects.
-This ensures you get the treatment that works for you and helps you move past limitations.
-We can even bring in nutritionists, yoga specialists, and refer you to a doctor from our wide network of sports medicine specialists if needed.
+We integrate different philosophies, techniques, and disciplines into your recovery strategy because we see the connections between muscle groups and movements, and the causes of imbalances and their effects.
+You get the treatment that works for you and move past limitations.
+As needed, we can bring in nutritionists, yoga specialists, and refer you to a doctor from our wide network of sports medicine specialists.